 - She was subjected to unwelcome harassment,

 - The harassment was based on the plaintiff's sexual orientation,

 - The harassment unreasonably interfered with her work performance by creating an intimidating, hostile, or offensive work environment, and

-- The [employer or entity] was liable for the harassment."
+- The [employer or entity] was liable for the harassment.
 Thompson v.
-City of Monrovia, (2010) 186 C4th 860, 876 (discussing racial harassment).
+City of Monrovia (2010) 186 Cal.App.4th 860, 876 (discussing racial harassment).

 If the harassment complained of was perpetuated by a supervisor, then the employer of that supervisor is strictly liable for the harassment.
-However, if a mere coworker was responsible for the harassment, then FEHA requires, for the employer to be liable, the employer had to have known about the harassment or at least should have known about it; in which case, the employer would again be liable.
-State Dept. of Health Services v.
-Superior Court (Cal.,2003) 31 Cal.4th 1026, 1040-41.
+However, if a coworker was responsible for the harassment, the employer will be liable under FEHA only if the employer knew about the harassment or at least should have known about the harassment.
+State Department of Health Services v.
+Superior Court (2003) 31 Cal.4th 1026, 1040-41.Same-Sex Sexual Harassment

 After all, because FEHA also forbids sexual harassment at the workplace, many instances of sexual harassment may overlap with harassment motivated by the victim's sexual orientation.
-For instance, it is foreseeable that one worker might mock another for his or her sexual adventures with members of the same sex, which would fall under both categories, sexual harassment and sexual orientation harassment, as the comment reflects attention toward both the sexual activities of the employee as well as the gender of the partner in the activity.
+For instance, it is foreseeable that one worker might mock another worker for his or her descriptions of sexual encounters with members of the same sex, which would fall under both categories, sexual harassment and sexual orientation harassment, as the comment reflects attention toward both the sexual activities of the employee as well as the gender of the partner in the activity.
 Either or both of these interpretations would presumably be viable reasons to bring a claim against the harasser if the harassment resulted in creating a hostile work environment.Harassment Versus Discrimination